DPM Teo calls on Jokowi at Istana Merdeka

-JAKARTA - Indonesia's President Joko Widodo on Friday (Aug 11) hosted a high-level delegation from Singapore, led by Deputy Prime Minister Teo Chee Hean, at the Istana Merdeka.
+Indonesian President Joko Widodo yesterday hosted a high-level delegation from Singapore, led by Deputy Prime Minister Teo Chee Hean, at the Istana Merdeka.

-Among the items discussed were cooperation and investment opportunities as the two nations mark 50 years of bilateral relations this year, said Indonesia's Deputy Foreign Minister A. M. Fachir after the meeting.
+Among the items discussed were cooperation and investment opportunities as the two nations mark 50 years of bilateral relations this year, said Indonesian Deputy Foreign Minister A. M. Fachir after the meeting.

 The two sides also talked about the Kendal Industrial Park in Central Java, which was launched by Mr Joko and Prime Minister Lee Hsien Loong at the Indonesia-Singapore Leaders Retreat last November.